 7th-15th February 2020

-Join us on this once in a lifetime adventure to conquer the highest freestanding mountain in the world.
-We’ll trek across some of the most spectacular and varied landscapes on earth.
+We’ll trek across some of the most spectacular and varied landscapes on Earth.
 From Kilimanjaro’s rich montane forests filled with amazing flora and fauna, across its other-worldly high altitude desert, past Kilimanjaro’s cathedral high glaciers, before reaching the crater’s rocky rim and summiting the iconic Uhuru Peak, 5896 metres high.

 Your involvement and the funds you raise will make a big difference to the lives of many of our clients.
 Julian House is not a large organisation but the challenge that faces us is enormous.
 A large part of our resources are devoted to helping our clients with the key issues which force them to use our facilities.
 These problems are many and complex e.g. family breakdown, drug or alcohol abuse, domestic violence, mental illness or indeed any combination of these.
 All of the money you raise will go towards supporting our clients, by providing safe accommodation, food, clothing, mentoring, employment support and much more.